Overview

 - In re Animation Workers (N.D.
 Cal.)
 Secured more than $168 million in settlements ($147.3 million after fees and expenses) for a class of animation industry employees in this antitrust action against the largest animation companies, including Disney, Pixar, Lucas Films, DreamWorks, and Sony, based on restrictions on their ability to compete against one another for talent.
 The Plaintiffs alleged they were subject to wage suppression as a result of “no poaching” agreements by their employers.
 Schiltz’s work on the Animation Workers matter helped secure Susman Godfrey’s recognition as Law360’s “Class Action Group of the Year.”

 - ZiiLabs v.
 Apple and Samsung (E.D.
 Tex.)
-Served as co-lead counsel to ZiiLabs, a subsidiary of the Singapore-based media company Creative Technologies, Ltd., in a patent infringement case against Apple and Samsung.
+Served as counsel to ZiiLabs, a subsidiary of the Singapore-based media company Creative Technologies, Ltd., in a patent infringement case against Apple and Samsung.
 Ziilabs alleged the two tech giants infringed upon patents related to graphics processing technology developed originally by 3DLabs.
 The case with Apple settled on the eve of trial after the company had taken a license, and the case with Samsung resolved two days before trial.

 Honors & Distinctions